firedrakeproject/firedrake/docs/source/download.rst

   python3 firedrake-install --help

-for a full list of install options, including system-wide installs and installation in developer mode.
+for a full list of install options.
 In particular, you may wish to customise the set of options used to build PETSc.
 To do so, set the environment variable ``PETSC_CONFIGURE_OPTIONS`` before running ``firedrake-install``.
 You can see the set of options passed